 I hate buying clothes that start to disintegrate after a few washes.
 I’m typically not that bothered when I buy cheap clothes that fall apart.
 On the other hand, I hate buying expensive clothes that end up not being worth their price tag.
 I’ve learned a few tricks that I use to make sure the garments I buy will remain in my closet for years.
-Here are a few tips to use when you’re wondering how to find clothes that will last.
+Here are a few tips to use when you’re wondering how to find clothes that will last for work.

 PAY ATTENTION TO BRAND NAMES

 I’m not a brand snob.
 I don’t care whether people know that my clothes didn’t come from Chanel or Prada or that I don’t own an Hermes belt.
 I’m not against buying brand names, I just refuse to buy brand name clothing for the sake of having brand name clothing.
 Instead, I buy for a purpose that has little to do with showing off the brand name and has more to do with the quality of the items a brand produces.
+This is essential when looking to buy clothes that will last for work.

-The same goes for jewelry: I stray away from brands like Forever21 when I need pieces that will last.
+The same goes for jewelry.
+I stray from brands like Forever21 when I need pieces that will last.
 On the other hand, brands like Loren Hope spend a great deal of time ensuring that their pieces are well-made and will be a staple in your jewelry box for years.
 The jewelry I’m wearing in the photos at the bottom of this article is from Loren Hope and I’ve been incredibly pleased by the quality of the pieces.

-TRY THE HAND TEST
+TRY THE HAND TEST TO FIND CLOTHES THAT WILL LAST FOR WORK

 You can probably tell that I can’t stand blouses that are too sheer for work.
 Sheer clothing is actually on my list of 10 items you should never wear to work.
 It’s not always easy to tell whether a garment will end up being see-through.
 Sometimes dressing room lighting can be too dim to tell what the item will look like in the sunlight.

 Especially for white clothing, I use what I like to call the “hand test.”
 This may be a common sense test for many of you, but it may not be something everyone takes advantage of.
-Simply put your hand inside the garment and hold your hand out in a place in the store where the the light is brightest.
+Simply put your hand inside the garment and hold your hand facing up in a place in the store where the the light is brightest.
 If you can see the tint of your skin color or the outline of your hand through the fabric, it’s going to be sheer when you wear the garment in the sunlight.

 CHECK FOR A PATTERN MATCH

 When a clothing manufacturer makes clothes, they have to cut pieces of fabric in various shapes and sew them together.
 This process becomes more difficult when the fabric has a pattern on it.
 The challenging part about using fabric with a pattern is making sure that the pattern lines up on the seam of the fabric.
+Patterns lining up is a fair indicator that the clothes will last for work.

 You can see what I’m talking about in the photos below.
 In the first photo you can see the side of a pair of slacks from H&M. The windowpane pattern does not match up across the seam on the side of the pants.
 In the second photo, you can see the back of a skirt from Ann Taylor.
 The windowpane pattern lines up across the seams where the darts are (the two vertical lines on the left and right sides of the photo) and across the zipper in the center.